Board of Directors

 He is an avid motorcyclist and home handyman.
 He and his wife, also a Humanist, have raised a nearly grown son with Humanist values.

-Everett discovered the NJHN Meetup group online and joined in 2015, but remained only a lurker for nearly a year (for some unfathomable reason).
+He discovered the NJHN Meetup group online and joined in 2015, but remained only a lurker for nearly a year (for some unfathomable reason).
 When he finally appeared in person at a meeting, he was warmly welcomed and extremely pleased to find himself among so many like-minded people that shared his Humanist, progressive values.

 Everett became a Board member in 2017 and is happy to contribute to the greater good in whatever small way he can.